Contraction of $E_\gamma$-Divergence and Its Applications to Privacy: Differentially Private Online Learning

-A simple algorithm for solving this problem can be implemented with one pass of stochastic gradient descent (SGD) over the data set.
-As discussed in the introduction, this procedure starts with a random point $W_1$ in $\W$, and then iterates $W_{t+1} = \Pi_{\W}(W_{t}-\eta \nabla\ell(W_{t}, x_{t}))$ for $t\in [n]$.
-This problem can be cast as an online optimization problem by defining $\sf_t(w) = \ell(w, x_t)$ and, thus, the differentially private version of such algorithm can be analyzed using the framework introduced in Section \ref{Sec:Privacy_Iterative}.
+A simple algorithm for approximating the solution of this problem can be implemented with one pass of stochastic gradient descent (SGD) over the data set.
+This procedure starts with a random point $W_1$ in $\W$, and then iterates $W_{t+1} = \Pi_{\W}(W_{t}-\eta \nabla\ell(W_{t}, x_{t}))$ for $t\in [n]$.
+This problem can be cast as an online optimization problem by defining $\sf_t(w) = \ell(w, x_t)$ and, thus, the differentially private version of such algorithm can be analyzed using Theorem~\ref{Thm:General_Random_DP}.
+Following the DP literature (see, e.g., \cite{Bassily_ERM, Private_ERM_General, Abadi_MomentAccountant, chaudhuri2011differentially,Sarwate_SGD_Update,Bassily_ERM2, BAssily_NIPS19}), we add Gaussian noise to the gradient term, and thus the magnitude of the noise is assumed to be $\eta_t^2\sigma_t^2$ (as opposed to $\sigma_t^2$).
+For brevity, we assume $\eta_t = \eta$ and $\sigma_t = \sigma$ for all $t\in [n]$.
+Consequently, we consider the following algorithm, which is known as \textit{projected noisy SGD} (PNSGD)